What could cause a double engine failure on a passenger jet?

 Fuel Starvation

-A fuel leak, or running out of fuel will cause both engines to fail.
+A fuel leak or running out of fuel will cause both engines to fail.
 Air Transat 236 ran out of fuel due to a leak approximately 65 miles from the Azores in 2001.
 The pilots successfully managed to glide the aircraft to an airbase on the island.
-In 1983 Air Canda Flight 143 also ran out of fuel when descending through 35,000 feet, due to a fuel miscalculation (the weight of the fuel was measure in pounds instead of kilograms).
+In 1983 Air Canada Flight 143 also ran out of fuel when descending through 35,000 feet, due to a fuel miscalculation (the weight of the fuel was measured in pounds instead of kilograms).
 The pilots successfully managed to glide the aircraft to safety onto a closed runway.

 Fuel Icing

 Icing in the fuel tanks could stop the engines from receiving fuel.
 This happened to flight BA38 in 2008 when ice in the fuel lines caused a dual engine flame out on final approach into London Heathrow.
-This was found to have been caused due to a an issue with the Boeing 777 fuel system.
-The quick actions of the Captain in making the decision to retract some of the flaps reduced the drag of aircraft which saved everyone on board.
+This was found to have been caused due to an issue with the Boeing 777 fuel system.
+The quick actions of the Captain in making the decision to retract some of the flaps reduced the drag of aircraft, allowing the aircraft to clear the airport perimeter fence which saved everyone on board.

 Flame Out